learn-islam/learn-islam.github.io/pages/christianity/understanding-christianity.md

     <span class="section-label">St. Paul</span>
 </div>
 <div class="with-top-border">
-St. Paul is by far the most popular Christian convert, his writing are heavily used as reference for most Christians.
-Most Christian nowadays are referred to as Pauline Christians, since the other movement in the early days of Christianity, such as Nazareth Christians, Gnostic Christians, etc. were considered heretics and was overwhelmed by the popularity of Pauline teachings.
+St. Paul is by far the most popular Christian convert, his writings are heavily used as reference by Christians.
+Most Christians nowadays are referred to as Pauline Christians, since the other movement in the early days of Christianity, such as Nazareth Christians, Gnostic Christians, etc. were considered heretics and was overwhelmed by the popularity of Pauline teachings.
 </div>

 <p>